Angel Batista: Season five

-Batista and LaGuerta's marriage are constantly challenged by their work disagreements.
+Batista and LaGuerta's marriage is constantly challenged by their work disagreements.
 At first, Batista constantly caves in to LaGuerta's demands, but grows more and more frustrated and jealous.
 When a drunk police officer makes sexual remarks about LaGuerta ("she gave the best blowjobs in Miami"), Batista, also drunk, beats him up and ends up being investigated by Internal Affairs.
 LaGuerta teams up with the investigating officer, but that prompts Batista to be even more jealous; he starts checking her cell phone for suspicious messages and finds a rendezvous appointment in a hotel room.
 Outraged, he walks in on them, only to find out that it was intended to be a sting operation to apprehend a corrupt narcotics cop, in which LaGuerta agreed to participate to bail Batista out of the investigation.
 When LaGuerta's bad judgment call leads to an informant's death, she pins the blame on Debra, rekindling their rivalry.
 Upset by LaGuerta's decision, Batista decides to stick to Debra's story and does so in his written statement; he also helps Debra when she insists on reopening the Barrel Girls case after LaGuerta closed it too soon—although he fails to convince LaGuerta himself.
 Ever since, Batista's approach towards LaGuerta's bossiness has drastically changed, as he has been "cutting her off" every time she seems to try to overpower his decision.
 However, in the season finale they seem to have set their relationship back on track.